yathish1618/RepData_PeerAssessment1/PA1_template.md

 time_max_interval <- time_series[which.max(time_series$steps),2]
 ```

-The 5-minute interval having maximum average number of steps is `time_max_interval`.
-This is the same as `time_max`.
+The 5-minute interval having maximum average number of steps is 835.
+This is the same as 08:35.

 ## Imputing missing values

-The total number of missing values in the dataset
+#### The total number of missing values in the dataset

 ```r
 no_of_NAs <- sum(is.na(df$steps))
 ```

-Total number of missing values are `no_of_NAs`
+Total number of missing values are 2304

-Strategy for filling in all of the missing values in the dataset is simply to fill the mean for that 5-minute interval.
+#### Strategy for filling in all of the missing values in the dataset is simply to fill the mean for that 5-minute interval.

-New dataset that is equal to the original dataset but with the missing data filled in.
+#### New dataset that is equal to the original dataset but with the missing data filled in.

 ```r